Loaded Cowboy Pasta Salad

 Can I make this salad ahead of time?

 Yes, this salad is actually better when made ahead!
-We recommend making it at least 4 hours before serving, or even the day before, as this allows the creamy barbecue dressing to fully soak into the pasta and for the flavors to blend.
+I recommend making it at least 4 hours before serving, or even the day before, and keeping it in the fridge.
+This allows the creamy barbecue dressing to fully soak into the pasta and for the best flavor.

 What kind of pasta works best?